 Table of Contents

-RTI is a three-tiered problem-solving model characterized by high-quality, research-based instruction and interventions that are matched to students’ learning and behavioral needs.
+Response to Intervention (RTI) is a three-tiered problem-solving model characterized by high-quality, research-based instruction and interventions that are matched to students’ learning and behavioral needs.
 In other words, when a student experiences difficulty in the classroom, the teacher targets and addresses areas of the weakness with sound teaching practices, followed by the frequent monitoring of progress frequently and adjustments to instruction as needed.
 Read the District’s RTI Plan.

 School Psychologists play a major role in prevention, intervention and remediation of school problems.
 They help identify and evaluate children with emotional, social, behavioral and learning disorders; provide short-term or group counseling, and serve as a resource to staff and parents in working with children with special needs.